Distributional Limit Theory for Optimal Transport: One-dimensional central limit theorems

 \subsection{CLTs for the fluctuation}

-In the one-dimensional case ($d=1$) the fluctuation of the empirical transportation cost is fully understood through the following result. \begin{theorem} Assume $d=1$.
-If $p>1$, $P$ and $Q$ have finite moments of order $2p$ and $Q$ has a continuous quantile function then
+In the one-dimensional case ($d=1$) the fluctuation of the empirical transportation cost is fully understood through the following result. {Here ${\rm sgn}(x)$ equals $-1, 0$ or $+1$ for $x<0$, $x=0$ or $x>0$, respectively.} { \begin{theorem} Fix $d=1$.
+Assume that $P$ and $Q$ have finite moments of order $2p$ and that $Q$ has a continuous quantile function.
+Then the following hold: \begin{enumerate} \item If $p>1$, where $\sigma_p^2=\sigma_p^2(P,Q)\geq 0$, defined in \eqref{limiting_variance_1d}, is strictly positive unless $P=Q$ or $P$ is Dirac's measure on a point. \item If $p=1$, where for